DiskFrame/disk.frame/cran-comments.md

 ## Submission for v0.8.1
-* Fixed a new warniing on CRAN
+* Fixed a new warning on CRAN

 ## Test environments